 This small stream is currently the only creek in Lewis County where stocking trucks regularly deliver loads of hatchery rainbow trout.

-In fact, at last check, the Washington Department of Fish and Wildlife was scheduled to generously stock the creek with 5,000 trout over the course of the prime season.
+In fact, at last check, the Washington Department of Fish and Wildlife was scheduled to generously stock the creek with up to 5,000 trout during the prime season.

 Stocking creeks and rivers with trout used to be common practice in Washington, but these types of stream fishing experiences are increasingly rare, so Rainey Creek is one to keep in mind if you like this kind of fishing as much as I do.